 The study was lead by Professor Naresh Sen from Hridaya Ganesha Sunil Memorial Super Speciality Hospital in Jaipur.
-He tells THE DAILY MEDITATION, ‘Yoga and breathing exercises may help to reduce metabolic stress, reduce oxygen demand and prevent ventricular remodelling [damage to heart].’
+He tells THE DAILY MEDITATION, ‘Asanas and breathing exercises may help to reduce metabolic stress, reduce oxygen demand and prevent ventricular remodelling.’

 The patients were given the following routine:

 - One hour total practice a day

 - Practice of the Hatha breathing technique “Pranayam” in the evening

 Those patients who followed the practice were shown to have an average of 16 percent less risk of dying within five years following heart attack surgery.

 “Practicing asanas can help control high blood pressure and risk of disease,” says Professor Jeremy Pearson, associate medical director at the British Heart Foundation.
 Of course, yoga and meditation also have additional benefits, such as reducing stress and stopping anxiety, which can have a negative effect on the heart.
 Yoga and meditation also help to improve willpower, which can lead to healthier lifestyle choices, such as stopping drinking and quitting smoking.

 Of course, it isn’t just heart attack surgery patients who can benefit from yoga.
 There are many powerful heart- benefits of yoga we can all take advantage of.